Mount Boland

 Mount Boland is a mountain over 1,065 m on the Kyiv Peninsula in Graham Land, Antarctica.
 It is six nautical miles (11 km) east of Lumiere Peak on the east–west ridge between Bussey and Trooz Glaciers.
-It was discovered by the French Antarctic Expedition of 1908–1910 under Charcot and named by him for a Monsieur Boland, a seaman and later a lieutenant on the Porquoi-Pas, Charcot's ship.
+It was discovered by the French Antarctic Expedition of 1908–1910 under Charcot and named by him for a Monsieur Boland, a seaman and later a lieutenant on the Pourquoi-Pas, Charcot's ship.